SchokiCoder/book_modern_c/src/5_conditions.md

 the program, and to react to different states and cases.
 This is also called "control flow", because we will now manipulate the way our program runs or "flows".
-Remember, normally it goes from top to bottom but we can manually change that here.
+Remember, normally it goes from top to bottom, but we can manually change that here.
-This is a simple example, in which we have a number and want to set it to 1 if it is not already, otherwise it should become zero:
+This is a simple example, in which we have a number and want to set it to 1, if it is not already.
+Otherwise it should become zero:

 ```c
 {{ #include ../code/5/if.c }}